PeskyPotato/GrabIt/README.md

-# RedditImageBackup
+# GrabIt

-RedditImageBackup is a tool built to archive self-posts, images, gifs and videos from subreddit and users.
+GrabIt is a tool built to archive self-posts, images, gifs and videos from subreddit and users from Reddit.
 This program works through the command line and uses Python 3.

 ## Installation